 Satellite communication technology has two main use cases.
-In the first, IIoT devices are spread over very large areas, creating a network with very low node density.
-To connect them with terrestrial wired or wireless technologies would be challenging, both from a technical and economic perspective.
+In one, IIoT devices are spread over very large areas, creating a network with very low density of end devices.
+To connect them with a single operated terrestrial network could be challenging.
 In the second, deployment of terrestrial systems is technically or economically unfeasible.
-This is the case for remote, unpopulated areas of the land, the majority of seas, and all oceans.
+This is true for remote, unpopulated areas of the land, the majority of seas and all oceans.

 Together, these areas constitute more than 80% of Earth's surface.
-Hence, connecting aircrafts and ships can be achieved only with satellites.

-The main advantage of satellites over terrestrial networks is their wide coverage, on a regional and continental scale.
-GEO (geostationary earth orbit) and equatorial medium earth orbit (MEO) constellations can provide a continuous coverage belt around the world, from the equator to mid-latitudes, leaving only the polar regions unconnected.
-These gaps can be filled with near-polar low earth orbit (LEO) constellations or dedicated Molniya orbit satellite systems1.
-LEO constellations can also provide fully global coverage on their own.
+Hence, connecting aircraft and ships over the oceans must be achieved mostly with satellites.
+The main advantage of satellites over terrestrial networks in these use cases is their wide coverage, on a regional and global scale, although satellite has different performance characteristics compared to terrestrial networks.

+GEO (geostationary earth orbit) and equatorial medium earth orbit (MEO) constellations can provide continuous coverage around the world, from the equator to mid-latitudes, leaving only the polar regions unconnected.
+These gaps can be filled with near-polar low earth orbit (LEO)